-Sr. No. Key Audit Matter How the matter was addressed in our audit 1 Written back Creditors Refer to notes 26 to the financial statements.
-The Company has written back creditors and accrued liabilities amounting to Rs.19.779 million during the year.
-Due to significance of the matter involved, this is considered a key audit matter. e 2 Revenue Refer to notes 4.14 and 23 to the financial statements.
+Sr. No. Key Audit Matter How the matter was addressed in our audit 1 Refer to notes 4.15 and 23 to the unconsolidated financial statements.
 The Company recognized revenue of Rs.
-117.771 million during the year ended June 30, 2021, mainly from advertisement in print media and from sale of newspaper.
+150.793 million during the year ended June 30, 2022, mainly from advertisement in print media and from sale of newspaper.
 We identified recognition of revenue as a key audit matter because revenue is one of the key performance indicators of the Company and gives rise to a risk that revenue is recognized without transferring the control.
-Our procedures included, but were not limited to: • Obtaining an understanding of the process relating to revenue recognition and testing the design, implementation and operating effectiveness of relevant key internal controls; • assessing the appropriateness of the Company's accounting policies for revenue recognition and compliance of those policies with applicable accounting standards; and • comparing, on a sample basis, revenue recorded during the year and just before and after the year end in respect of advertisement in print media with release orders, sale invoices, newspaper advertisements and other relevant underlying documents to assess whether revenue is recognized in appropriate accounting period.

-Recoverability of trade debts

-Refer to notes 3.4.2, 4.8 and 9 to the financial statements.

-As at June 30, 2021 the Company's gross trade debtors were Rs.
-291.7 million The application of IFRS 9 "Financial Instruments" by the Company using the simplified approach had resulted in recognition of Expected Credit Loss (ECL) in respect of trade debts of Rs.
-32.2 million for the year ended June 30, 2021.
+Our procedures included, but were not limited to: Obtaining an understanding of the process relating to revenue recognition and testing the design, implementation and operating effectiveness of relevant key internal controls; assessing the appropriateness of the Company's accounting policies for revenue recognition and compliance of those policies with applicable accounting standards; and comparing, on a sample basis, revenue recorded during the year and just before and after the year end in respect of advertisement in print media with release orders, sale invoices, newspaper advertisements and other relevant underlying documents to assess whether revenue is recognized in appropriate accounting period.
+2 Recoverability of trade debts Refer to notes 3.4.2, 4.8 and 9 to the unconsolidated financial statements.
+As at June 30, 2022 the Company's gross trade debtors were Rs.
+309.820 million.
+The application of IFRS 9 "Financial Instruments" by the Company using the simplified approach had resulted in recognition of Expected Credit Loss (ECL) in respect of trade debts of Rs.
+2.385 million for the year ended June 30, 2022.
 We considered this as key audit matter due to the involvement of judgements and assumptions made by management in this regard.
+Our procedures included, but were not limited to; • reviewing and evaluating the appropriateness of the assumptions used (future and historical), methodology and policies applied by the management to assess ECL in respect of trade debts of the Company; • assessing the integrity and quality of data used by the management for determining ECL in respect of trade debts; • checking the mathematical accuracy of ECL model by performing recalculation on sample basis; and • reviewing the adequacy of disclosures in the unconsolidated financial statements of the Company.